open-component-model/ocm/docs/ocm/model.md

 - a history of [Repository Contexts](#repository-contexts) describing former repository locations of the component version along a transportation chain
+- an optional creation timestamp (RFC3339) rounded to seconds.
 - a set of [Labels](#labels) to assign arbitrary kinds of information to the component version, which is not formally defined by the Open Component Model
 - an optional set of [Sources](#sources), that were used to generate the